Does car insurance go down at 25?

-Chart represents Progressive Personal Auto policies sold countrywide from January 2017-June 2017.
+Chart represents car insurance rates by age based on Progressive Personal Auto policies sold countrywide from August 2019 to July 2020.
 See rates info as a table.

 Looking for an exact price?
 Get an auto insurance quote online and see your rate in minutes.